hstst2006/webhook_ip/README.md

 I use this script to post the IP of the device to a webhook in case the IP changes.

 ## What it does
 It obtains the local IP-address by attempting to connect to an arbitrary IP address, and then obtains the local IP of the device once it has established network connection.
-The script attempts a new connection every second for 5 minutes.
+The script attempts a new connection every second for at most 5 minutes, or until it obtains a connection.

 ## Running the script on boot
 I have run into issues using scripts in /etc/network/if-up.d/ and have therefore opted to run this script with crontab